Fear vs. Power

-America’s police departments are increasing in size and becoming militarized, which is ironic because crime has been on a 20 year decline.
+America’s police departments are increasing in size and becoming militarized, which is ironic because crime has been on a 20-year decline.
 America’s police are also becoming more aggressive and bully-like.
 They are wearing paramilitary garb and gear.
-They are kicking down doors at the wrong houses, shooting innocent dogs, and routinely beating suspects with enough force to make those who beat Rodney King look like the Dalai Lama.
-The small town of Doraville, Georgia, a suburb of Atlanta, once celebrated in song as “a touch of country in the city” has even gone so far as to purchase a military tank for its SWAT team.
+They are kicking down doors at the wrong houses, shooting innocent dogs, and routinely beating suspects with excessive force.
+The small town of Doraville, Georgia, a suburb of Atlanta once celebrated in song as “a touch of country in the city” has even gone so far as to purchase a military tank for its SWAT team.

 I have been a student of motivation for more than three decades, and I can think of thousands of motivations that tempt us daily: love, hunger, sex, comfort, health, status, and so on.
 However, the top motivator is fear.
 It is such a strong driver of our behavior that it may also form the basis for every other motivator in our lives.
 Fear is a prime motivator because it is rooted in our childhood experiences, and it moves us subconsciously.

 David Richo, author of When Love Meets Fear, states, “When we notice a connection between our present fears and their origins in early life, we are finding out how much of our identity is designed by fear.”